imanghafoori1/laravel-widgetize/README.md

 Ok, Now it's done!
 We have a ready to use widget. let's use it...

+__Tip:__ If you decide to use some other template engine instead of Blade it would be no problem.

 ###How to leverage a "Widget Object"?